 According to the latest Gift Card Spending Survey by National Retail Federation, conducted by Prosper Insights & Analytics, holiday shoppers will spend an average of $163 on gift cards and certificates this year, 4% more than last year and the highest amount in the survey’s 10+ year history.
 The total spending on gift cards will reach approximately $29.8 billion, quite a nice figure to hear as we grasp onto the holiday shopping season.

 The convenience of gift cards is fantastic for both the gift giver and receiver.
-But as easy as it is to purchase a gift card and nice on the receiving end to get one, it comes with some potential high risk opportunities for scammers to take advantage of innocent consumers.
+But as easy as it is to purchase a gift card and be nice on the receiving end to get one, it comes with some potential high-risk opportunities for scammers to take advantage of innocent consumers.